 Communication is something we do all day every day.
 Chatting, listening, expressing ourselves, etc. But, too often, communication gets in the way of living happier.
 Communication involves showing up, being clear on what we want and need, expressing ourselves succinctly and clearly, and being able to listen – I MEAN REALLY LISTEN.

 We could chat for days about Healthy Communication, but today I want to talk about one of my favorite parts of communication: Listening.

 One thing I know for sure is the world would be a happier place if we could all just listen to each other.
-We are all craving to be really heard, understood, and validated.
+We are all craving to be heard, understood, and validated.
 Many times, when we think we are listening, we are engaged in what I call ‘pseudo listening,’ or listening lite.
-Listening lite is when we pretend to listen – you know, when you are like yes, uh-huh, right, but you aren’t really engaged with the person.
-Today I am sharing some of the more common listening lite’s I have engaged in and experienced.
+Listening lite is when we pretend to listen – you know when you are like yes, uh-huh, right, but you aren’t engaged with the person.
+Today I am sharing some of the more typical listening lite’s I have engaged in and experienced.

 I challenge you this week to notice how often you engage in these Listening Lite Behaviors.
-When you catch yourself just breathe and re-focus.
+When you catch yourself, take some deep breaths and re-focus.
 True Listening is a gift.